-In this next bit, unlike with the model car, we’ve actually got a moving vehicle.
+Unlike with the model car, we’ve actually got a moving vehicle.
 The camera’s moving.
 The shot is a lot more dynamic.
 It doesn’t always translate to a single power window.
 So in that situation, put a couple of power windows on four different areas and bring those in.
 And that, if you need this workflow, also allows us to provide certain details like the Union Jack detailing on the back of the car.

-Something I noticed was that the color temperature for the sky above was vastly different from that nearer the car so I can adjust from shot to shot with the qualify tool.
-Select the qualifier, select your area and then if you need to just hone in on the area you can bring in a power window as well.
+Something I noticed was that the color temperature for the sky above was vastly different from that nearer the car.
+So, I can adjust from shot to shot with the qualify tool.
+Select the qualifier, select your area, and then if you need to just hone in on the area you can bring in a power window as well.